setokk/CovIDetect/README.md

 They can also select the data category (Attendance Rates, Covid Case Stats) as well as an additional statistical method (in this version, only standard deviation is available).

 # Setup
-This version of the software is available only for Windows platforms that have Java installed.
-Linux versions will be released in the future.
+This version of the software is available for all platforms that have Java installed.

 ## Requirements
 This project requires: